Configure a dataflow for a payment connector in the UI

 An integer that sets the interval for the selected frequency.

-A UTC timestamp for which the very first ingestion will occur.
+A UTC timestamp indicating when the very first ingestion is set to occur.

 A boolean value that determines what data is initially ingested.
 If Backfill is enabled, all current files in the specified path will be ingested during the first scheduled ingestion.
 If Backfill is disabled, only the files that are loaded in between the first run of ingestion and the Start time will be ingested.
 Files loaded prior to Start time will not be ingested.

-Provide values for the schedule and click Next .
+Provide values for the dataflow and select Next .